will-johnston/noted/electron/documentation/DatabaseSchemas.md

 2. lastEditedBy may be filled in, its value is a userID
 3. children must be null

-Added values:
-htmltext - The text displayed in the note itself (in HTML format).

 #### FOLDER
 1. Type must be 'FOLDER'
 2. lastEditedBy must be null